SomeoneElseSt/ef-hackathon/README.md

 # CSV File Processor

-A Flask-based web application for uploading and previewing CSV and Excel files with a clean, dark YC-style interface.
+A Streamlit-based app for uploading and previewing CSV and Excel files with a clean, simple interface.

 ## Features